Pega Cloud VPN service

 While the Pega Cloud VPN does not impose artificial bandwidth limitations, the maximum bandwidth to which a VPN can scale to is 1Gbps per tunnel; actual performance can be affected by many factors.
 For this reason, Pegasystems does not guarantee minimum bandwidth and latency.
 For sustained throughput higher than 1Gbps, you should consider using Direct Connect for your Pega Cloud private connectivity.

-- During onboarding, you must complete a questionnaire to help Pega Cloud Operations identify the correct private IP range and configuration settings for VPN interconnection with Pega Cloud.
-For internal Classless Inter-Domain Routing (CIDR) ranges, Pega Cloud cannot guarantee that there will be no potential IP conflicts, but will make every effort to avoid them.
-Actual CIDR implementation is determined by the customer VPN interconnection questionnaire and at the time of onboarding.
+- During onboarding, you must complete a questionnaire to help Pega Cloud Operations identify the right configuration settings for VPN interconnection with Pega Cloud.
+For internal Classless Inter-Domain Routing (CIDR) ranges, Pega Cloud cannot always guarantee that there will be no potential IP conflicts, but will make every effort by using a non-internet-routable public IP space to avoid them.

 - You must have a VPN gateway, for which you are responsible, that is configured with a tunnel interface that is associated with the IPSec tunnel.
 This VPN gateway must have a static public IP address that should not change to avoid re-creation of the tunnel.